anty-filidor/network_diffusion/docs/source/examples/compartmental_graph_example.rst

 What is a compartmental graph?
 ==============================
-If the experiment includes more than two phenomena interacting with themselves, a description of the propagation model becomes complicated.
-E.g., model with two phenomena with two local steps each one:
+If the experiment includes more than two phenomena interacting with one another, a description of the propagation model becomes more complex.
+For example, a model with two phenomena, each with two local steps:

-* Suspected-Infected (phenomena Illness),
+* Suspected-Infected (phenomenon Illness),
-* Aware-Unaware (phenomena"Awareness),
+* Aware-Unaware (phenomenon "Awareness"),

 has four possible global states (i.e., each agent has to be in one of those states):